How to stay safe while travelling

 The Last Mile of Personal Protection

 Taffix fills that gap in our personal protection.
 The 5-hour nasal spray blocks airborne viruses, including proven effectiveness against the current virus, the common flu and a number of other airborne respiratory viruses.
 It is not an alternative to the aforementioned safety measures, but it does provide the perfect complement in our need for complete protection when used as part of the new travel routine.

 Taffix is best used a few minutes prior to entering the airport as it is activated within 50 seconds from the moment of use and is effective for up to 5 hours.
 It can be used up to 3 times a day, providing protection throughout the entire journey.

 Taffix has a proprietary action mechanism creating a hostile microenvironment in the nose.
 The spray creates an ultra-thin gel barrier in the nasal cavity that lowers the nose’s pH to 3.5 where many airborne viruses can’t survive.
 The gel, unlike a liquid solution which would evaporate after a few minutes, lasts up to 5 hours.
 These 2 factors are the secret behind Taffix’s clinical effectiveness.

 Airplanes, like trains and buses, use a central air system that create an ideal breeding ground for viruses.
 That’s the reason it’s so common to catch something after a long flight.
 It’s enough for just one person to be infected for a whole lot of passengers to come down with something.
 Until now, this was usually the flu, and we could always expect feeling a bit off for a few days after travelling.

-With Taffix as part of your travel routine, you are giving yourself an extra layer of priceless personal protection, something we can all agree is now more important than ever, not just for ourselves, but in the collective fight against the global pandemic.
+With Taffix as part of your travel routine, you are giving yourself an extra layer of priceless personal protection, something we can all agree is now more important than ever, not just for ourselves, but in the collective fight against respiratory viruses.